How Precast Detailing in BIM Reduces Errors on Site

 The Bottom Line

-That is the real difference precast detailing in BIM makes.
-And on a construction system where the cost of getting it wrong is as high as it is in precast, getting it right from the start is not optional.
-It is the whole point.
+That is the real value of precast detailing in BIM.
+In a construction system where even small coordination mistakes can create major consequences, getting the details right from the beginning is not optional.
+It is essential.

 Frequently Asked Questions from Clients